-Even when regular military units are portrayed, the attention to detail required for an accurate depiction of war and military life is often times thrown aside in favor of taking potshots at politicians, or trying to capture some bullshit philosophy on what it’s like to serve.
-So what could CBS’s newest addition to its fall line up possibly do different than what the rest of Hollywood has already done?
+Even when regular military units are portrayed, the attention to detail required for an accurate depiction of war and military life is oftentimes thrown aside in favor of taking potshots at politicians or trying to capture some bullshit philosophy on what it’s like to serve.
+So what could CBS’s newest addition to its fall lineup possibly do differently than what the rest of Hollywood has already done?

 I couldn’t help but think of Morgan Freeman holding up a finger and saying, “He’s right, you know.”